francesca-git/EU28-ForestMng-Climate/README.md

 The folders in this path contain the extinction risk calculated at ecoregion resolution, per each scenario and land use types usign the scrips in the folder */scripts/model* that are called in the main.R file.
 Labeling of the folders:
 	- Baseline, SharedEffort or LowerIntensity: scenario to which the results belong.
-	- timber = EU timber plantations have been included
+	- timber = EU timber plantations have been included.
-	- cutoff = response ratios larger than 1 converted to 1
+	- cutoff = response ratios larger than 1 converted to 1.
 	- bs or static = confidence interval calculated with bootstrapping or are not calculated.

 ### aggregation_plotting